What is the difference between a bee hive and a swarm?

 Exterminators are knowledgeable about pests and chemical applications.
-Honeybees are a unique colony insect that require specific techniques in order to properly remove and relocate.
-In my experience exterminators often leave some or all honey comb behind which attracts a return hive and if the hive happens to be inside a wall the left over honey can cause damage and attract pests/rodents.
+Honeybees are a unique colony insect that requires specific techniques in order to properly remove and relocate.
+In my experience exterminators often leave some or all honeycomb behind which attracts a return hive and if the hive happens to be inside a wall the leftover honey can cause damage and attract pests/rodents.

 Depending on the location and size of the hive it typically takes anywhere from 1-4 hours to reveal and clean out the hive.
 Once the combs have been moved into my box along with the queen bee, we just wait until sundown for the rest of the bees to gather in.

 I would never recommend for anyone that doesn't have experience in beekeeping to try and remove a beehive.
 It is dangerous and without the proper safety equipment, it could have disastrous results.